nguyenquan-2510/Lua-Vector2/README.md

 More features will be updated ( if I was not lazy xD )

+Basically it is just a table but have advanced configs for vector operations So when use type() -> return "table"

 Version 1.0.0: + - * /

 Version 1.0.1: (Not available yet)